 To increase your chances of success and fall on the favourable side of the unmarried partner visa UK success rate, focus on:

-- Providing thorough cohabitation records that cover the entire 2-year period
+- Providing thorough cohabitation records that cover the entire 2-year period ((alternative evidence accepted)

 - Submitting a relationship timeline with matching documents (e.g., joint bills, lease agreements)